cue-lang/cue/doc/ref/spec.md

 will ensure this produces identical results.

 #### References

 A distinguising feature of CUE's unification algorithm is the use of references.
 In conventional graph unification for typed feature structures, the structures that are unified into the existing graph are independent and pre-evaluated.
-In CUE, the constraint structures indicated by references may still need to be evaluated.
+In CUE, the typed feature structures indicated by references may still need to be evaluated.
 Some conventional evaluation strategies may not cope well with references that refer to each other.